 Everybody knows it as The Tower of London – or just The Tower – but actually, that’s not the official name.
 The real name of this imposing ancient castle is His (or Her) Majesty’s Royal Palace And Fortress, The Tower of London.
 A great fact for pub quiz nights!

 Before you go to this world-famous landmark, let us talk you through the logistics of visiting, the Tower’s history, and what you can expect to see.
 What’s more, you’ll find out what a Beefeater is.

 - London Tourist Passes That Include The Tower of London

 - How to Get to the Tower of London

 - London Underground

-- Walking from Central London or City of London
+- Walking from Central London or the City of London

 - Other ways to reach the Tower of London

-- An overview of the Tower of London
+- Video Tour of the Tower of London

 - Tower of London History